 - Basic science mechanisms and concepts about pain

-The survey also evaluated how pain was incorporated into the curriculum, amount of teaching time and the resources applied.
+The survey also evaluated how pain was incorporated into the curriculum, the amount of teaching time given and the resources applied.

-Only 62% (137/216) of respondents answered questions 2 to 10 which assessed what was taught and the number of hours spent on each subject.
-Here again, integration of pain education throughout the curriculum was cited as the reason this portion of the survey remained unanswered.
+Only 62% (137/216) of respondents answered questions 2 to 10, which assessed what was taught and the number of hours spent on each subject.
+Again, integration of pain education throughout the curriculum was cited as the reason that this portion of the survey remained unanswered.

 - Total pain content was 31 ± 1.8 (mean ± standard error of the mean) contact hours.

-- Most schools reported about 10 hours (modal value), but there was considerable variation between institutions (from 5 to 115 hours).
+- Most schools reported about 10 hours (modal value), though there was considerable variation between institutions (from 5 to 115 hours).